 Section 2: Method

-A workshop of 14 collaborators was convened who represent those who develop, evaluate and use health information technologies and their data for both research and practical purposes.
-Collaborators discussed the patient-safety implications of the challenges posed by a set of new and emerging health information technologies that were collated from a scoping review of the academic, commercial and grey literature relating to HISs.
-In subsequent meetings, the group collated and synthesised contributions to 1) describe characteristics of new and emerging health information technologies, 2) describe the challenges posed by evolving HISs, 3) describe the patient-safety implications of the challenges posed, and 4) recommend approaches to address the patient-safety implications.
+A workshop of 14 collaborators was convened who represent those who develop and evaluate HIT.
+Collaborators discussed the patient safety implications of the challenges posed by a set of new and emerging HITs that were collated from a scoping review of the academic, commercial and grey literature relating to HISs.
+In subsequent meetings, the group collated and synthesised contributions to 1) describe characteristics of new and emerging HITs, 2) describe the challenges posed by evolving HISs, 3) describe the patient safety implications of these challenges, and 4) recommend approaches to address the patient safety implications.

 We define emerging technology as innovation, novel application of an existing technology, or novel uptake or use of an existing technology by an organisation or user.
 Table x1x shows some of the example HITs considered.
 The technologies are characterised by personalisation, decentralisation, a systems orientation, and a move toward a user-led/patient-centred experience.